Monique2776/Discussions/docs/en.md

 Speakers will present a problem they have worked on and show how they have solved it using data analytics techniques and tools.

 # Schedule
-* 	8:40 am arrival and sign in
+* 	8:40 - 9:00  arrival and sign in
 * 	9:00 - 9:15 Opening remarks (Mike Lionais)
 * 	9:15 - 9:45 AAFC - B. Watson, AAFC, Using Machine Learning Algorithms to predict how much debt AAFC will recover on outstanding receivables; Pay Verification Tool - an interactive data visualization tool for identifying pay issues.
 * 	9:45 - 10:15 TBS - M. Ng, O. L.W.
 Chen, Using Machine Learning Algorithms to Cluster Departments for Internal Services;
-* 	10:15 - 10:30 Break  / Pause
+* 	10:15 - 10:30 Break
 * 	10:30 - 11:00 CFIA - J.-J Ryu, CFIA, Using Machine Learning Algorithms to Predict Non-Compliance on Wood-Packaging Material
 * 	11:00 – 11:30 P. Boily, Carleton University
 * 	11:30 - 12:00 Bank of Canada - B. Collignon, Bank of Canada & O. Di Matteo, University of Waterloo, Decomposition of Portfolio Optimization Problems for Quantum Annealing.
-* 	12:00 - 1:00 Lunch / repas du midi
+* 	12:00 - 1:00 Lunch
 * 	1:00 – 1:30 Canada Post - A. Sammy, Canada Post, Using Data Analytics for Fraud Detection and Bid Rigging/Collusion Detection.
 * 	1:30 - 2:00 TBS Byron O’Byrne
-* 	2:00 - 2:30: Stats Can Chris Ritter
+* 	2:00 - 2:30: Statistics Canada -Christian Heiko Ritter
 * 	2:30 - 2:45 Break
-* 	2:45 - 3:15 Stats Can  - M. Chapman, S. Vallée,  Data Analytics Journey, Unleashing the Finance Community’s Potential.
+* 	2:45 - 3:15 Statistics Canada  - M. Chapman, S. Vallée,  Data Analytics Journey, Unleashing the Finance Community’s Potential.
 * 	3:15 - 3:45 Canada School of Public Service – Digital Academy, Automated Report Generation
 * 	3:45 - 4:00 Closing discussion